-At the end of August, Dan and I took a trip across to the picture-perfect postcard country, Croatia.
+At the end of August, I took a trip across to the picture-perfect city, Split in Croatia.

 Quite simply, Croatia is beautiful and you should go, go now.